anupam-sy/tf-gcp-training-lab/tf-builtin_functions/README.md

 # Terraform - Built-In Functions
-This sub-project contains terraform code to understand the concept of multiple built-in functions with the help of resource deployment on Google Cloud Platform.
+This sub-project contains terraform code to understand the concept of multiple `built-in functions` with the help of resource deployment on Google Cloud Platform.

 ## Prerequisites:
 All the prerequisites mentioned in top level readme file must be fulfilled for successful execution of code.

 ## Usage:
-To learn and notice the concept implementation, read below.
+To learn and understand the concept implementation, read below.

 -   The Terraform language includes a number of built-in functions that you can call to transform and combine values.
 The Terraform language does not support user-defined functions, and so only the functions built in to the language are available for use.